May 2024

 • Model agreement

-• The figure shows forecasts from international models for sea surface temperatures in the Niño 3.4 region for 9 overlapping 3-month periods (sourced from the Columbia International Research Institute on 1 May 2024).
+• The figure below shows forecasts from international models for sea surface temperature anomalies in the Niño 3.4 region for 9 overlapping 3-month periods.
+For more information on this figure visit the IRI website.

-• All models are forecasting a continued cooling trend in this part of the tropical pacific, consistent with the breakdown of the 2023 El Niño event.
+• All models are forecasting a cooling trend in this part of the tropical pacific for the next several months.
+This is consistent with the breakdown of the 2023 El Niño event.

 • DPI’s advice is that forecasts of La Niña forming are premature at this stage.
 It is important to monitor conditions closely over the coming month using the wider variety of indicators and thresholds used by the Australian BoM to track ENSO and its impacts on seasonal climate in Australia.